 When your Luma Health medication arrives, inject at your next scheduled weekly dose.
 No washout, no restart.
 The active ingredient (semaglutide) is the same regardless of which platform filled the prescription.

-At starting doses, Shed's entry price (~$129/month) is lower than Luma Health's $197/month flat.
-At maintenance doses — where patients spend most of their treatment time — Shed's pricing reaches $200 to $299/month depending on dose tier, while Luma Health remains $197/month flat.
+At starting doses, Shed's entry price (~$129–$199/month) can be lower than Luma Health's $197/month flat.
+At maintenance doses — where patients spend most of their treatment time — Shed's injection pricing reaches $200 to $299/month depending on dose tier, while Luma Health remains $197/month flat.
 Over a 12-month treatment course, the annual cost at Shed's maintenance-dose range ($2,400–$3,588) is comparable to or higher than Luma Health's $2,364 flat total.
 The most accurate comparison is the all-in cost at your specific maintenance dose, not the starting price.

-Shed's tirzepatide availability should be verified directly at shed.health before enrolling, as medication offerings in the compounded GLP-1 market can change based on regulatory conditions and pharmacy capacity.
+Shed offers compounded tirzepatide, though current pricing and availability should be verified directly at shed.health before enrolling, as medication offerings in the compounded GLP-1 market can change based on regulatory conditions and pharmacy capacity.
 Luma Health offers compounded tirzepatide at $297/month flat as a core offering consistently available in all 50 states.
-If tirzepatide is a priority for your treatment plan, confirm Shed's current availability and pricing for tirzepatide specifically before making a decision.

 Shed's compounding pharmacy is not prominently disclosed in public marketing materials.
 Patients who want this information should ask Shed directly before enrolling and request the pharmacy's name and state board license number for independent verification.
 For injectable compounded medications, knowing which pharmacy prepares your medication and being able to verify their license status independently is a basic quality assurance step.
 Luma Health uses VialsRX (Texas State Board of Pharmacy license #35264), verifiable at pharmacy.texas.gov without needing to contact customer support.